- Consider using the Killeen Homebuyer Assistance Program if you are a first-time homebuyer in Killeen!

 - Must use a HAP certified Realtor and mortgage lender

-- Must have an annual gross income within the range on the program limits, depending on the number of dependents (see the Income Table – check with the Program Coordinator office in case of updates)
+- Must have an annual gross income within the range of the program limits, depending on the number of dependents (check with the Program Coordinator for a current income limit table)

 Repairs and Inspections